Is It Better To Buy Or Lease A Car?< Back to blog

 Unlike when you own a car outright after buying, you don’t own a lease car, and you will hand it back to the dealer or provider once the length of the contract is up – hassle free.

 A time will come where you have to sell a car you’ve bought, but as the cliché goes: nothing lasts forever.
 However, with a bit of research you can choose a manufacturer and model which holds its value well.
-For example, Volkswagen, Toyota and Volvo are just a few brands which tend to avoid rapid depreciation.
+For example, Volkswagen, Toyota and Volvo are just a few brands which tend to hold their values well.

 The chances are that you won’t be returning a car you’ve bought (unless there’s something seriously wrong with it).
 Instead, you’re probably going to run it into the ground and sell up when the time comes to fund a new car.
 Or you may just want to upgrade or downgrade to suit a change in lifestyle, in which case you’ll get a bit more for your old faithful.